Periculum-io/periculum-flutter/README.md

       );
 ```

-## Generate Mobile Analysis for Version 1 of the SDK
+## Generate Mobile Insight for Version 2 of the SDK

 Returns a Json String contain //{ "mobileInsightsOverviewKey": 6}
 ######